hotslug/go-sparky/README.md

 - From source in this repo: `go run . --help` or `go build .` then run `./go-sparky`

 ## Usage
-Scaffold a new app into a fresh directory (defaults to Tailwind, React Query, ESLint, Prettier, Husky, Framer Motion):
+Scaffold a new app into a fresh directory (defaults to Tailwind, Zustand, React Query, ESLint, Prettier, Husky, Framer Motion):

 ```sh
 go-sparky new my-app